hangfei/SoftwareEngineering/hw2/writeup.md

 m = 7
 A = 12 / 3 = 4

+So after refactoring, the LCOM decreased, which indicate a improvement in cohesion of the methods and fields.
+Thus the refactoring increases understandability of the code.

 #####In Step 10, which internal quality metric became worse in the GameView class (or one of its methods)?
 Be sure to give "before" and "after" measurements.
 - reliability is lower

+After refactoring, the instability of the code increased.
+Thus